BawdyAnarchist/quBSD/Future_Development.md

 jail -r
 	- <net-jail> is causing an "Operation not permitted" error

-Further networking ghosts
-	- It seems like sometimes the restarting of net-firewall or net-vpn causes downstream connection issues.
-     But then restarting again in sequence fixes the problem.
-I can't quite replicate it.

 chflags operations on multistarts
    - they sure seem to persist for an awfully long time, consuming an entire CPU.
 Like for a minute
 	- There's probably something wrong there.
 Probably to do with parallel starts, yet again